Lactantius/Lactantius/README.md

 ## Salve, o munde.

-### I make web apps.
+### I design and write full-stack applications.

 ---

-🌱 I want to learn more languages with static typing.
+🌱 Currently learning: blockchain technologies and functional techniques.

+⏳ Learning next: C#, serverless deployment, and different database types.

+⚡ I love static typing and graph databases.

-👯 I’m looking to collaborate on any education-related technologies.
+👯 I’m looking to collaborate on anything related to blockchain or education.

 💬 Ask me about Latin participles.
 (I taught it for seven years.)